Kalesa

 A kalesa (Philippine Spanish: calesa), is a two-wheeled horse-drawn carriage used in the Philippines.
 It is commonly vividly painted and decorated.
-It was the primary mode of public and private transport in the Philippines during the Spanish and the American colonial period.
+It was the primary mode of public and private transport in the Philippines during the Spanish colonial and American colonial periods.
 Their use declined with the increasing use of motorized vehicles in the 20th century, until the kalesas stopped being viable in the 1980s.
-In modern times, they largely only survive as tourist attractions, such as in Vigan, Ilocos Sur.
+In modern times, they survive primarily as tourist attractions, such as in Vigan, Ilocos Sur.